ceejbot/galls-law/webrebels.md

 # [fit] Each piece is a
 # [fit] simple system

-^ More easily debugged & understood.
+^ Gall's Law says this is a prereq for things working at all.
+More easily debugged & understood.
 You can understand it, develop it, & test it.

 ---